lucashenriquepaz/hello-world/README.md

 Hi everyone!

-I've been coding since the begging of this year and I am enjoing it a lot!
-I've done JavaScript, HTML, CSS, SQL and some other languages so far!
+I've been coding since the beginning of this year (2021) and I am enjoying it a lot!
+I've studied some other languages so far, like JavaScript and SQL!
 I'm ready to learn more!!